afnanenayet/personal_blog_old/_posts/2018-04-12-my-neovim-development-setup.md

 - [NERD tree](https://github.com/scrooloose/nerdtree): a nice hierarchical file browser
 - [fzy](https://github.com/jhawthorn/fzy): a fast fuzzy file finder I use as to search for files and for text within files
 - [vim airline](https://github.com/vim-airline/vim-airline/): a lean powerline plugin for vim

-I hope this was a helpful article, when I first started out with neovim, trying to configure language servers and deoplete, I had a lot of trouble figuring out how to start.